ippontech/iroco2/contribute/adr/003_tests_standards.md

 ### 2.a.
 Infrastructure

-For infrastructure perimeter, unit testing and integration testing appear to be difficult.
-Thus, infrastructure code will mostly be tested with End-to-end tests, focusing on the top of the test pyramid :

 #### UNIT testing

 - Definition
 > Testing infrastructure elements
 - Strategy
-> Testing of main elements using for example Terraform Test
+> Testing of main elements using a combination of Terraform Test, variable validation, pre/post conditions as well as check blocks.

 #### INTEGRATION testing

-Not applicable
+- Definition
+> Testing infrastructure elements
+- Strategy
+> Testing of main elements using a combination of Terraform Test, variable validation, pre/post conditions as well as check blocks.

 #### END-TO-END testing
 -  Definition
 > Testing the whole application.
 - Strategy
-> A few tests of use cases, to be executed manually at first, within an AWS sandbox running IroCO2 code.
-Automation shall be implemented in a second phase.
+> A few tests of use cases, to be executed on an AWS sandbox account (e.g. Ippon's one) to run a `terraform apply` on the whole stack.
+Automation can be implemented for Continuous Delivery on non production environment, based on the fork of the github repo.

 ---